 The degree program requires you to study 3 specialisations a term, for the first term this will be 3 core specialisations, and for the subsequent terms this will be 2 core and 1 elective choice.
 Term 3 of the final (second) year will require you to undertake the final research portfolio specialisation only.

 In total the program requires you to take 12 core specialisations and choose 4 specialisations from the 8 elective choices available.

-For 2019/20 and 2020/21 entries, the specialisations are scheduled to take place each term according to a fixed schedule.
+For 2020/21 entries, the specialisations are scheduled to take place each term according to a fixed schedule.

 No. The GMPH does not currently offer internships or placements within the degree program structure.

 Suitable applicants are likely to be those with a background in medicine, health sciences, biological sciences or environmental sciences.
 Mature applicants with relevant academic or professional experience will also be considered.
 However, some students come from different backgrounds and we will consider applicants who do not come from a medical or scientific background.